‘We’re doing what he wants us to do,’ says soup kitchen volunteer at pope’s death

 A framed photo of Pope Francis was placed near the entrance of the Cathedral of the Assumption April 21 within hours of his death.
 (Record Photo by Ruby Thomas)

-Within hours of Pope Francis’ death on Easter Monday, April 21, the news had travelled around the world and into the peripheries of society, where the Holy Father frequently asked the church to be present.
+Within hours of his death, the news had travelled around the world and into the peripheries of society, where the Holy Father frequently asked the church to be present.

-By noon, word had reached the Cathedral of the Assumption’s Sandifur Dining Hall, where volunteers were busy preparing sandwiches and soup, and hungry individuals lined up in the alley awaiting the meal.
+By noon, word had reached the Cathedral of the Assumption’s Sandefur Dining Hall, where volunteers were busy preparing sandwiches and soup, and hungry individuals lined up in the alley awaiting the meal.

 “They said Pope Francis died today,” said a man waiting in line along what’s known as Bologna Alley.